obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Testing Tag Recognition.md

 ## Tasks Searches

-### search for tasks that do not have tags, but Tasks thinks they do
+### Search for tasks that do not have tags, but Tasks thinks they do

 Should give `0 tasks`.